 Last knockings joy

-Combination of a conversation at my local tackle shop and great tides meant I booked some time off to fish todays tide.
-Pulled up at my favourite daytime venue and made the long slog to my mark.
-Conditions were lovely apart from the slight offshore wind which wasn't ideal.
+A combination of a conversation at my local tackle shop and some great tides meant I booked time off to fish today’s tide.
+I pulled up at my favourite daytime venue and made the long slog to my mark.
+Conditions were lovely, apart from a slight offshore wind, which wasn’t ideal.

-I was soon fishing with half a mackerel on my old set up comprising of a 9ft carp rod and new braid on a 4000 shimano.
-Felt so much better than the heavy gear I was using during storm Amy.
-When I say new braid, I reversed the braid on the spool so the stuff not used was now at the top.
-Hopefully that will reduce the recent knots I've been experiencing.
+I was soon fishing with half a mackerel on my old setup, comprising a 9ft carp rod and new braid on a 4000 size Shimano.
+It felt so much better than the heavy gear I was using during Storm Amy.
+When I say 'new braid,' I actually reversed the braid on the spool so the unused section was now at the top.
+Hopefully, that will reduce the recent knots I’ve been experiencing.

-Well it was really slow going.
-Painfully slow and despite a couple of small schoolie runs nothing was on the incoming tide.
-A lure angler later walked past having caught three micro bass and it all started to look like one of those trips.
-Then out of the blue a proper run appeared!
-No messing around as it ripped off around ten yards of line, I engaged the freespool, watched the line draw tight, felt the bass and watched the bait spring back.
+It was really slow going - painfully slow.
+Despite a couple of small schoolie runs, nothing came on the incoming tide.
+A lure angler later walked past, having caught three micro bass, and it all started to look like one of those trips.
+Then, out of the blue, a proper run appeared!
+No messing around this one as it ripped off around ten yards of line.
+I engaged the freespool, watched the line draw tight, felt the bass… and watched the bait spring back.
 I was gutted.

-After another hour I would normally have packed away, but the high tide meant I was effectively cut off unless I fancied getting wet, so I stayed on until about three hours after high.
+After another hour, I would normally have packed away, but the high tide meant I was effectively cut off unless I fancied getting wet, so I stayed on until about three hours after high.
 I then started to experience a very enthusiastic schoolie trying to take my mackerel.
-I left the rod in the rest hoping its efforts would attract the attention of a larger bass.
-I had maybe fine minutes before I had to pack up when the rod went into meltdown!
+I left the rod in the rest, hoping its efforts would attract the attention of a larger bass.
+I had maybe five minutes before I had to pack up when the rod went into meltdown!

-Picking up the rod, the line was still ripping from the spool, and when I engaged, the rod took on a lovely satisfying bend.
-The fight was strong, but short and manageable and I soon had her beached.
-It looked so much bigger than she measured.
-At just over 24" to the fork I reckon she may have made 6lb.
-After unhooking she swam off strongly.
+Picking up the rod, the line was still ripping from the spool, and when I engaged, the rod took on a lovely, satisfying bend.
+The fight was strong but short and manageable, and I soon had her beached.
+She looked so much bigger than she measured.
+At just over 24" to the fork, I reckon she may have made 6lb.
+After unhooking, she swam off strongly.

 Maybe there were more to be had, but I didn’t mind as I packed up to beat my parking ticket time.
 Thank goodness I stayed on.